 By inputting expenses as they happen, you will be able to avoid the headache of trying to sort everything out at the end of the year.
 When it comes to tracking your expenses for your blog, there are a lot of ways to do it.
 To make bookkeeping easier for loggers, I list expenses like travel, training, domain name and hosting cost, emailing marketing, monthly membership, etc.

 3. Track All Your Income

 When it comes to the multiple income streams blogging provides me, entering my amounts when received, is easier than waiting until the end of the month or year.
-Whether it’s paid ads, payment for a course, sponsored posts, affiliate payments, events or the like, all I do is bring up the Excel spreadsheet and drop the amount in the designated column.
+Whether it’s a paystub, paid ads, payment for a course, sponsored posts, affiliate payments, events or the like, all I do is bring up the Excel spreadsheet and drop the amount in the designated column.
 I find this keeps me less confused than having various programs.

 The best practice is to be prepared before things occur.
 Tim and I were at a networking MeetUp and ordered a large onion ring with drinks.
 Once I knew we were preparing to leave, per routine, I opened my phone and entered our total expenses for the night.
 Two minutes and done.
 This is how you stay caught up.